MaorD18/MaorD18/README.md

 - 👋 Hi, I’m @MaorD18
-- 👀 I’m interested in learning new things ! passionate about technology
+- 👀 I’m interested in learning new things !
+- passionate about technology and paalication security!
 - 🌱 I’m currently learning B.Sc in Information Systems

 <!---